 Since 2007, Artistic Director Adam Sklute, former dancer, Ballet Master and Associate Director of The Joffrey Ballet has further energized and expanded Ballet West’s remarkable repertoire with works by the most renowned choreographers of today such as Ulysses Dove, Jiri Kylian, Mark Morris, Twyla Tharp, and Stanton Welch.
 Sklute has also introduced the elegant historical masterpieces from the great Ballets Russes of the early 20th Century and continues to preserve Ballet West’s classical legacy.
 Sklute has further strengthened Ballet West’s heritage by introducing new creations by local, national and international choreographers.

-For over 45 years, Willam Christensen and Ballet West have developed and influenced innumerable great artists in the ballet world.
+For 50 years, Willam Christensen and Ballet West have developed and influenced innumerable great artists in the ballet world.
 Some notable figures include Bart Cook, Finis Jhung, Jay Jolley, Victoria Morgan, Tomm Ruud, Michael Smuin, Richard Tanner, and Kent Stowell.

 With this eclectic and ever expanding outlook, Ballet West is truly an American pioneer in the world of dance.